Happier Docs

 “Kilo not found”

-• Confirm Kilo is installed: kilocode --version (or kilo --version)
+• Confirm Kilo is installed: kilo --version

 • Restart Happier after installing.